feinorgh/body_volume_calculation/README.md

 An older model that used to be used in the same manner as the Brozek model, reputely has ±10% accuracy compared to empirical methods.

-This model also takes the proportion of fat vs. other components into account, and uses the same capping strategy as above.
+This model also takes the proportion of fat vs. other components into account, and uses the same clamping strategy as above.

 # Graph over relations between models and parameters